Loert423/Random-Chord-Generator/README.md

 # Random-Chord-Generator
 Designed for practising the ear.
-Requires MIDIUtil, and Windows Media Player (wmplayer.exe) set as default MIDI player (internal player planned for future update).
+Requires MIDIUtil (https://github.com/MarkCWirt/MIDIUtil), and Windows Media Player (https://support.microsoft.com/en-us/help/18612/windows-media-player) set as default MIDI player (internal player planned for future update).
 Tested with Python 3.5.

+##Description
 The program generates a MIDI file in the local directory which is automatically opened and played by WMPlayer while the program is running.

+##Usage
 To enter your answer, enter the notes you hear in ascending order, separated by a space (e.g. if you hear a B major chord starting on B4 enter: "B4 D#5 F#5).
 Sharps (#) and flats (b) are treated enharmonically.

 Other options for the user to enter are: